EASTERN KENTUCKY UNIVERSITY AVIATION (EKU-A)

 As the only program of its kind in Kentucky, EKU Aviation provides the aerospace industry with the best trained and safest professional pilots, and the most forward thinking managers coming out of academia today.

 Save thousands of dollars using your Post 9-11 GI Bill benefits at EKU.
-As a public institution of higher learning (IHL), your Aviation degree is fully covered including ALL flight fees (tuition, flight fees, BAH, and textbook stipends are pro-rated for Post 9-11 beneficiaries who have less than 36 months of qualifying service).
+As a public institution of higher learning (IHL) your Aviation degree could be covered including all flight fees depending on your eligibility.
 Plus, at EKU all Post 9-11 GI Bill eligible beneficiaries qualify for in-state tuition regardless of where you are from.
 If you are taking at least 7 hours you also qualify to draw the monthly Basic Allowance for Housing (BAH).
 For more on GI Bill benefits visit: https://benefits.va.gov/gibill/.

 - EKU has a proud heritage of serving veterans since World War II.
 Visit va.eku.edu for ten ways we help veterans achieve their educational goals.